nithinphilips/loom/README.md

         'db': ['prod-db-1.example.com'],
     }

 You can then define any third-party Puppet modules you want in a file called `Puppetfile`:

     forge "http://forge.puppetlabs.com"
     mod "puppetlabs/nodejs"
     mod "puppetlabs/mysql"

 (This is for [librarian-puppet](http://librarian-puppet.com/), a tool for installing reusable Puppet modules.
 It can also install from Git, etc.)

-Your own modules are put in a directory called `modules/` in the same directory as `fabfile.py`.
+Your own modules are put in a directory called `code/modules/` in the same directory as `fabfile.py`.
 Roles are defined in a magic module called `roles` which contains manifests for each role.
 (If you've used Puppet before, this is a replacement for `node` definitions.)

-For example, `modules/roles/manifests/db.pp` defines what the db role is:
+For example, `code/modules/roles/manifests/db.pp` defines what the db role is:

     class roles::db {
       include mysql
       # ... etc
     }

+Additionally, any files in the directory `files/` will be uploaded the remote machine and made available through puppet file server.
+You can use these files from your puppet modules like this:

+    file { /etc/my_app.conf:
+        ensure  => file,
+        source  => "puppet:///files/my_app.conf"
+    }

 And that's it!

 Let's set up a database server.
 First, bootstrap the host (in this example, the single db host you defined in `env.roledefs`):

     $ fab -R db puppet.install

-Then install third party Puppet modules, upload your local modules, and apply them:
+Then install third party Puppet modules, upload your local modules, and apply
+them:

     $ fab -R db puppet.update puppet.apply

 Every time you make a change to your modules, you can run that command to apply them.
 Because this is just Fabric, you can write a task in `fabfile.py` to do it too:

     @task
     def deploy_puppet():